Voltage Source (Three-Phase)

 Source harmonics — generation of higher harmonics

-None (by default)
+None (by default) | Generate

-Harmonic orders - harmonic orders
+Harmonic orders — harmonic orders of

-[5, 7, 11, 13] (By default)
+[5, 7, 11, 13] ( by default)

-Vector-string of orders of higher harmonics; positive integers.
+Vector is a string of orders of higher harmonics; positive integers.